apollo22/computer_config/softwares/firefox.md

 I use English, French and Spanish as prefered languages

+### Dynamic Zoom

+Useful when often resizing a window

 ### SakaKey
 SakaKey allows me to navigate Firefox without a mouse.
 Full documentation should be in sakakey.md file (eventually).